... performed by Forensic

 Shed pubic hairs in sexual assault

 Hair in discarded crime scene masks or clothing

 Skeletal remains in missing persons cases

 Please contact us to determine if mitochondrial DNA analysis can be helpful to your case.
 Our fee schedule is available on request and our prices are very competitive.

 We provide mtDNA and STR analysis for international clients and welcome contacts with all agencies outside the United States.
 We are excited about helping you introduce these superb technologies to your repertoire of criminal justice laboratory methods.

 Our clients include the Australian Federal Police, Ontario Provincial Police, the UK's LGC Forensics, Royal Bahamas Police, Israel National Police, and New Zealand's Institute of Environmental Science and Research.

 If mtDNA analysis is not available in your jurisdiction, please contact us.

 Our fees are the same for international clients as for domestic clients.

-Accredited by ASCLD/LAB since 2001 and permitted in forensic identity by New York State.
+Accredited for human identity testing by ASCLD/LAB since 2001 and permitted in forensic identity by New York State.